Managing Sleep Apnea So You Can Catch Your Zzz’s

 Sleep apnea is diagnosed through a sleep study.
 During the overnight stay in a sleep laboratory, a variety of information from your body is collected, including your breathing, heartbeat, brainwaves and leg movements.
 Sometimes patients can take a sleep study machine home and conduct a more basic kind of sleep study from the comforts of their very own bed; ask your doctor about your options.

 The most common treatment for sleep apnea is using a CPAP (continuous positive airway pressure) machine.
-A mask — much like the one you wear when receiving oxygen at the dentist — covers your nose and provides a constant stream of air pressure through your nostrils, splinting the airway open so you can breathe.
+A mask — much like the one you wear when receiving oxygen at the dentist — covers your nose and provides a constant stream of air pressure through your nostrils.
+It’s like a splint that holds your airway open so you can breathe.

-“As you sleep, your CPAP machine collects data on your breathing, which allows your doctor to see whether or not your sleep apnea is being effectively treated with the machine’s use,” added Tiangco.
+“As you sleep, your CPAP machine collects data on your breathing, which allows your doctor to see whether or not your sleep apnea is being effectively treated with the machine’s use,” he said.
+“The CPAP is considered the gold standard in treatment for obstructive sleep apnea.”

-“If you snore and happen to be tired during the day, opening your airway through the use of a CPAP may be your path toward a better night’s sleep,” said Tiangco, “for you and your partner.”
+“Opening your airway through the use of a CPAP may be your path toward a better night’s sleep,” said Tiangco.
+“It can also help your bedmate sleep better too, knowing your breathing is continuing and your snoring has gone away.”